felipemanga/eteditor/README.md

  3. [standalone javascript editor](#jsedit)
  4. [project editor](#projectedit)

 While ETEditor is in alpha state the latest stable version is the gh-pages branch, while master is being used for development.
+It's just simpler to get things done this way, for now.

 ## <a id="spriteeditor"></a> Sprite Editor
 This editor's interface is especially designed to be usable on a small, high-rez screen, like those on the MS Surface Pro or Samsung Galaxy Note tablets.
+I haven't actually tested this on a Note, though.
+If anyone does, I'd be glad to hear feedback.

 Implemented features:
-- open images from url: eteditor/?p=sprite&u=http://site/image.jpg
+- open images from url, provided the target server allows cross-domain requests: eteditor/?p=sprite&u=http://site/image.jpg
 - custom brushes with scaling
 - unlimited raster layers
 - layer blending modes